mmerrell/mcp-workshop/README.md

 A step-by-step workshop for building an MCP (Model Context Protocol) server using FastMCP.

-## Stage 1: Basic MCP Server with a Simple Tool

-This stage includes a complete, working MCP server with a simple `greet` tool.
+## Stage 2: Docker Hub Image Search

+This stage adds Docker Hub integration with the ability to search for container images.

 ## Prerequisites

 - Python 3.10 or newer
 - uv package manager
 - Claude Desktop (for testing)
+- Internet connection (to access Docker Hub API)

 ## Installation
 ```bash